R110A (New York City Subway car): Innovations

 The R110A cars are similar to R62s, but they have squarer ends and wider 63-inch passenger entry doors (over a foot wider than the R62 doors, which were 50 inches) that are staggered for better passenger flow because passengers would stand in the niche instead of in front of each door.
 All car ends have clear lexan glass, allowing passengers to see through to the next car, except on cab ends.
 Massimo Vignelli was hired to design the car interior with the Metropolitan Transportation Authority Arts for Transit program.
 The R110A has very bright colors with speckled black floors and with walls that are speckled gray.
 Unnecessary edges were removed from stanchions, poles, and bars to create a smoother and cleaner appearance.
 The United States Department of Transportation National Endowment for the Arts gave the 1995 national award for transportation design as a result of these efforts.
+Interior surfaces are fiberglass, which is resistant to graffiti.

 Seating is improved by eliminating the bucket seats in favor of comfortable benches, colored bright red, yellow, and blue.
 The interior has longitudinal seats on one side and transverse seating on the other, unlike previous IRT cars, which since 1910 have always featured all-longitudinal seating.
 One side is shifted from the other, making part of the bench on one side of the car face a door on the other side.
 Some seating space is removed to allow for wider doors.
-Interior surfaces are fiberglass, which is resistant to graffiti.
 As a result, there was a significant reduction in seats, from a total of 440 in a train of R62As, to 264 in a train of R110As.
 However, the number of standees went up from 1,332 to 1,684.
 The seating capacity is 24 in the A-cars, and 28 in the non-cab B-cars.
 As a result of the loss of seats, there were complaints from the riding public, and as a result, most of the seats were restored on the first New Technology Train orders, the R142s and R142As.

 There are LED exterior line indicator signs on all cars, LCD destination signs in windows, and LED interior next stop/variable message signs inside the cars.
 The LED display on the front of the car could either be red, for Broadway–Seventh Avenue Line service, or the unconfirmed green, for Lexington Avenue Line service.

 The R110As came with computerized cabs containing a control stand consisting of a single lever for traction and braking control, a reversing key, a small numeric and symbol keypad, and an LCD flat panel display.
 The display is used in conjunction with the keypad to control doors, reset alarms of various sorts including the passenger alert system, display train speed, and braking information, and do much more.

 It was proposed by the New York City Transit Authority to include an articulated train under the R110A contract, but because of the impact it would have had on the project's budget and schedule, it was rejected.